svelteuidev/svelteui/docs/src/pages/composables/use-tab-leave.md

 | -------- | ------------------------------------------------- |
 | callback | The callback to be fired when the tab is switched |

-## Events

-The `use-tab-leave` action does not dispatch any custom events.

 ## Definition

 ```tsx